violetbi/sds-271-fp/README.md

 - bool: True if all entries are identical, False otherwise.

 ### `create_health_map_1(self, initial_year: int)`
-Create a heat geomap with a slider and dropdown to switch between years and 'Dim1' values.
+Create a geomap with a slider and dropdown to switch between years and 'Dim1' values.
 Update the map with a single layer based on user selection.

 Parameters: